-This DIY Cinnamon & Oatmeal Easy Soap Recipe is so simple to make.
+This DIY Oatmeal Soap Bar Recipe is so simple to make.
 Using a melt and pour soap base that contains clean ingredients.
 And because it is all plant based, it is Vegan friendly too.

 For a long time I have used Goat Milk melt and pour soap bases.
 But have been slowly moving to more plant based products.

 Using Cinnamon and Oatmeal in a Bar Soap